ChotaiVishay/mental_health_llm_backend/README.md

 # COMP30022-Group-30-Mental-Health-Services-with-LLM
-A prototype tool that helps people navigate and discuss mental health service listings.
+A Chat interface which helps users find mental health service providers suited to their needs and within their desired location.